CourseraStudent58/SMSbot/README.md

 Using a browser, navigate to the SMSbot Home screen http://localhost:5000 Select the Customize SMS Menu from the navigation menu.

-The form presents the set of *requests* and *replys* that make up the bot logic.
+The form presents the set of *query* and *reply* pairs that make up the bot logic.
 Use this form to:
-- modify the request value
+- modify the query value
 - modify the response to any request value
 - activate or deactivate a particular menu item
 - add a new menu item

 Remember to click on Submit to make your changes take effect.
+### Reply Logic
+The logic that determines the value of the reply is extremely simple:
+- if the request matches 1 of the query values, then the corresponding reply value is returned
+- otherwise, the reply is a help (aka usage) message which lists all the currently active queries

+One could envision improved algorithms for this function in the future.

 ### Usage Examples

 In these examples, the Project TN is the Destination TN.  i.e. it is the TN that some user will send a query to.
 We'll call that user the Sender.